-⊠ ■ MAN 145 ORGANIZATIONAL BEHAVIOR
+■ MAN 145 ORGANIZATIONAL BEHAVIOR Course length: 54 hours lecture 3 units

 Examines human behavior in organizations and its implications for management decisions and actions.
 Explores the theory and practice of working with and managing people.
 Topics include motivation, learning, group dynamics, leadership, communication, organizational structure and culture.